sayakpaul/dreambooth-keras/README.md

 ![](https://i.postimg.cc/QsW-CKTcv/DDIMScheduler.png)

-We have also run 4,800 experiments which generated 38,400 images in total.
-Those experiments are logged in Weights and Biases, and they are open to public.
-If you are curious, do check them out [here](https://wandb.ai/chansung18/SD-Scheduler-Explore?workspace=user-chansung18) as well as the [script](https://gist.github.com/deep-diver/0a2deb2cd369ab8c1bf3ee12f47d272a) that run the experiments.
+We ran 4,800 experiments which generated 38,400 images in total.
+Those experiments are logged in Weights and Biases.
+If you are curious, do check them out [here](https://wandb.ai/chansung18/SD-Scheduler-Explore?workspace=user-chansung18) as well as the [script](https://gist.github.com/deep-diver/0a2deb2cd369ab8c1bf3ee12f47d272a) that was used to run the experiments.

 </details>